The quiet lane to Folkington leads to a Grade 1 Listed church dedicated to St Peter, and onto the South Downs.

 In Autumn 2010 Folkington Manor was purchased by the Brünjes family and has recently undergone complete restoration.

 Dr. Harry Brünjes spent his formative years in showbusiness before a career in both medicine and the city.
 His wife, Jacqueline Brunjes (stage name Jacquie Storey) is a well known singer, dancer, choreographer.
-Their daughter Emma is a theatre producer in the West End, eldest son Harry is a writer and film director, whilst Eric and Ralph are musicians/composers.
+Their daughter Emma and youngest son Ralph are theatre producers in the West End, eldest son Harry is a writer and film director, whilst Eric is a musician and composer.

 History with support from Christopher Whittick, Archivist